MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-text-message-templates.md

 ---
 title: "Personalize text messages through templates"
-description: "Personalize the text messages (SMS) by inserting placeholders in your template for the specific information that will be different for each recipient." ms.date: 02/10/2023 ms.topic: how to
+description: "Personalize the text messages (SMS) by inserting placeholders in your template for the specific information that is different for each recipient." ms.date: 02/10/2023 ms.topic: how to
 author: udaykirang